 - Develop skills that are important for everyday life

 - Feel more independent

 - Improve their ability to communicate with others

 - Reduce challenging behaviors

-These benefits can then positively influence a child’s performance in other areas—children who have developed coping skills and feel more confident can form more lasting social bonds, perform better in an elementary school program, and so on.
+These benefits can positively influence your child’s performance in other areas.
+Children who have developed coping skills and feel more confident can form more lasting social bonds and perform better in an elementary school program and life.

 The Importance of Early Intervention